-The drill rig will be accompanied by support vehicles carrying drill rods and water for the drilling operations.
+Drill rigs will be accompanied by support vehicles carrying drill rods and water for the drilling operations.
 A 4WD tray-back utility or similar will transport the drill crew and geological staff from the campsite to the drill rig.

 Water for the purpose of exploration activities will be required for RC/Diamond holes and dust suppression.
-The company plans to source water for drilling operations via several methods as outlined in section 3.2.8.
+The company plans to source water for drilling operations via several methods including existing bores, recently drilled RC holes and from permitted extraction points of running surface water.
+A water meter is used to measure volume of extraction from these extraction points as per Permitting requirements (Surface Water Extraction Licence #8211003).

-3.2.4.
+3.2.5.
 Access Tracks

-Existing tracks will be utilised wherever possible, a loader will be utilised to refurbish existing access tracks as required by the exploration programs outlined in Table 9.
+Existing tracks will be utilised wherever possible.
+A loader will be utilised to refurbish existing access tracks as required by the exploration program.
 The access tracks will only be refurbished to the same width as the existing tracks (no greater than 3 metres) to allow safe passage of 4WD vehicles and drill rigs as required.